Genivia/RE-flex/doc/index.md

 - generates scanners that are thread-safe by default;
 - works with Bison, supports reentrant, C++, bison-bridge and bison-locations;
 - includes a regex class library that is extensible;
-- Boost.Regex can be used as a regex engine;
+- Boost.Regex may be used as a regex engine;
-- C++11 std::regex can be used as a regex engine (but not with a scanner);
+- C++11 std::regex may be used as a regex engine (but not with a scanner);
 - conversion of regex expressions, for regex engines that lack regex features;
 - released under a permissive open source license (BSD-3).